-When shipping goods via You must submit the ENS maritime containerised cargo at least 24 hours before loading at the port of departure maritime bulk/break bulk cargo at least four hours before arrival maritime sea voyages of less than 24 hours at least two hours before arrival short-haul flights - less than four hours' at the time of actual take-off duration long-haul flights at least four hours before arrival
+When shipping goods via You must submit the ENS maritime containerised cargo at least 24 hours before loading at the port of departure maritime bulk/break bulk cargo at least four hours before arrival maritime sea voyages of less than 24 hours at least two hours before arrival short-haul flights - less than four hours' at the time of actual take-off duration at the time of actual take-on long-haul flights at least four hours before arrival

 The UK's Import Control System ("ICS") will be used to discharge this requirement.
 Local carriers will be required to lodge electronic Safety & Security declarations, known as entry summary declarations ("ENS") onto the UK's ICS.
-Failure to submit an ENS within the timeframes required may result in goods being held at the port of arrival.
+Failure to submit an ENS within the timeframes required may result in goods being held at the port of arrival and customs penalties being issued.